CMAS Conference returns to Friday Center for its 21st event Oct. 17-19September 9, 2022

 - V. Faye McNeill, a professor and director of undergraduate programming in the Department of Chemical Engineering at Columbia University.
 McNeill will examine automated model reduction for improved air quality and SOA modeling in CMAQ.

 - Alexander Baklanov, a professor at the University of Copenhagen and scientific officer of research at the World Meteorological Organization.
-Baklanov will explore climate and environment systems from earth system to integrated urban hydrometeorology.
+Baklanov will explore climate and environment systems from earth systems to integrated urban hydrometeorology.

-In addition, Anthony Wexler – a distinguished professor of mechanical and aerospace engineering, civil and environmental engineering, and land, air, and water resources at UC Davis and director of the Air Quality Research Center – will give a talk about improving computation performance of air quality models using machine learning tools on the final day of the conference.
+In addition, Anthony Wexler – a distinguished professor of mechanical and aerospace engineering, civil and environmental engineering, and land, air, and water resources at UC Davis and director of the Air Quality Research Center – will give a talk about improving the computation performance of air quality models using machine learning tools on the final day of the conference.

 The CMAS Center was created by the U.S. Environmental Protection Agency and UNC’s Institute for the Environment to provide a platform for the development and analysis of environmental models and support for the modeling community.
 In addition to the annual conference, CMAS organizes a variety of activities to engage the community, such as globally recognized training courses, development assistance, and software-related research.